heraldia/AMR-Simulator/doc/shiyue-iciai-paper-review.md

   Firstly, this paper presents the WAMR Simulator, a Python-based simulation platform for warehouse robotics operations.
 The simulator is designed for the transportation planning of items according to different task requirements and offers a scalable, customizable, and lightweight solution for warehouse management.
 The WAMR Simulator eliminates the need for third-party software for constructing the warehouse environment, creating robot and factory equipment models, and encoding the assembly of factory components.
   The WAMR Simulator is utilized within a task allocation method to optimize operations.
 Customers submit orders, which are categorized into item task lists based on delivery times and sent to the warehouse management system.
 Warehouse robots, or agents, have a limited load capacity, so creating an agent task for each agent before each trip is crucial.
 An agent's trip involves collecting goods from assigned areas until they reach their load capacity, delivering them to various numbered destinations, and returning to the starting point to decide if they need to recharge.
 The agent task list is a comprehensive list of tasks that all agents must accomplish.
   Secondly, this paper introduces a task allocation method in the WAMR Simulator that uses scheduling algorithms for optimization.
 The method generates item task lists and allocates them using the simulator.
 A fitness value is produced and sent to the GA for selection, mutation, and crossover to create multiple generations of item task lists.
 This optimization process results in an efficient distribution of tasks in the warehouse, leading to better warehouse operations.
 PSO and its improved algorithms use similar optimization processes for optimal allocation.
   The paper is structured as follows: Section 2 provides a literature review of related work in the field.
 Section 3 provides a detailed description of the WAMR Simulator, including its key features and advantages.
 Section 4 presents the task allocation method implemented in the simulator and the use of several scheduling algorithms for optimization.
 Section 5 presents the experiment results.
-Finally, Section 6 gives a conclusion.
+Finally, Section 6 /*gives -> draws*/ a conclusion.
 # 2 LITERATURE REVIEW
   Mobile robots have transformed warehouse operations.
 In 1997, Alami and colleagues introduced a "plan-merging paradigm" for multi-robot collaboration in the WAMR Simulator [1].
 However, this approach does not fully address the distinct challenges and constraints of a warehouse setting.
 Kim and co-authors (2020) recently developed a control framework for the OWMR robot [2].
 Nevertheless, their investigation is limited to the OWMR model, which may not be applicable to warehouses employing alternative robots.
 Zghair and Al-Araji's 2021 survey examines the control systems of autonomous mobile robots over the past decade, stressing their significance in enabling independent robots [3].
 Alternatively, Shetty, Sah, and Chung (2020) proposed a vehicle routing-based method that surpasses traditional techniques for optimal route planning in manual order-picking systems [4].
 However, their study does not incorporate the use of a simulator to simulate the pick-up and delivery process.
   The warehouse industry has seen innovative approaches to enhance efficiency.
 Dou et al. (2015) combined GA-based task scheduling with reinforcement learning-based path planning for mobile robots to improve intelligent warehouse efficiency [5].
 However, this method may not be suitable for highly dynamic operations.
 To address this, the WAMR Simulator allows testing of task allocation algorithms under varied conditions.
 Tsang et al. (2018) presented a warehouse multi-robot automation system focusing on task allocation and path planning, but their approach may not be practical for real-time task allocation in large-scale warehouses [6].
 Karami et al. (2020) discussed task allocation for human-robot collaboration scenarios [7], while Li et al. (2018) focused on path planning for mobile robots [8].
 However, neither addressed the critical aspect of warehouse operations - task allocation.
 In contrast, the WAMR Simulator provides a comprehensive solution for path planning and task allocation in a warehouse setting.
 Chatzisavvas et al. (2022) proposed an algorithm for optimal pathfinding that considers the energy consumption factor and selects the most efficient route [9].
 However, this approach does not consider task allocation.
 Ganbold et al. (2020) introduced a simulation-based optimization method for warehouse worker assignment, but this approach only considers human workers and does not include the use of robots in the warehouse [10].
   Previous research explored the potential of scheduling algorithms to optimize task allocation in warehouse operations using AMRs.
 To accomplish this, the WAMR Simulator was developed as a lightweight and customizable simulation platform specifically designed for warehouse robotics operations.
 Its comprehensive solution considers the complexities and constraints of a fully automated warehouse environment.
 By combining the results of the WAMR Simulator with several scheduling algorithms, the paper also presents an optimal solution for task allocation.
-# 3 DESCRIPTIONS OF THE WAMR SIMULATOR
+# 3 DESCRIPTION/*S*/ OF THE WAMR SIMULATOR
   The WAMR Simulator is a lightweight and customizable simulation platform explicitly designed for warehouse robotics operations.
 It offers many features and benefits, including quickly obtaining results without visualization, high scalability and customization, and a user-friendly architecture.
 This simulator is an asset for organizations looking to enhance the efficiency and effectiveness of their warehouse robotics systems.
 Providing users with the right tools and flexibility to simulate and optimize their warehouse operations can improve their performance.
 In the following section, this article explains in detail the various components of the system and the default approach for completing tasks, which involves assigning one robot per suitable task.
 3.1 Robot
   The Agent Manager module is responsible for regulating the behavior and status of robots by maintaining a list.
 The class is designed using the Singleton pattern, which guarantees that only one class instance is created.
   The Agent Manager module efficiently handles the management of warehouse robots, providing them with unique IDs and arranging them into distinct lists.
 The module keeps track of the robots' statuses by adding or removing their IDs from state lists.
 Additionally, it employs statistical methods to compute each robot's cumulative distance and work time.
 To suit individual needs, users can easily modify the simulator's output.
   This module's critical feature is defining the robot charging process.
 Macro regulation involves changing the robot's ID in state lists for charging.
 The robot's predetermined charging method carries out the procedure at a constant default rate.
+The charging time is calculated as follows:
+  /*
+time to charge=(agent max?battery-agent current battery)/(charging speed)
+duration of changing = (agent battery capacity - agent current remaining battery level) / charging rate */
-The charging time is calculated as follows: time to charge=(agent max?battery-agent current battery)/(charging speed) When a robot enters the charging state, it is moved to the pausing state list.
+  When a robot /*enters -> turns into */ the charging state, it is moved to the pausing state list.
 Upon charging completion, the robot battery level is updated to its maximum capacity, and the robot is transferred from the pausing state list to the idle state list.
   The simulator manages the robot's charging behavior by monitoring its battery level and setting a threshold value.
 The threshold value is defined by a pre-experiment in the path planning algorithm that the user wishes to use.
 If the battery level is below the threshold, the robot is set to charge, and its ID is displayed.
 Once charging is complete, the robot is moved to the idle state list.
 The robot starts its task without charging if the battery level is above the threshold.
 This method helps conserve the robot's resources and minimizes energy waste.
   Another method is available to check all robots in case the home and charge station are not in the same location in the future.
 Idle robots with less than full battery levels are sent to charge with a lower priority than robots with tasks.
 This ensures maximum charging station utilization and reduces robot waiting to charge queues.
 The whole process is shown in Figure 2.

-Figure 2: Process of charging before tasks start
+/* Figure 2: Process of charging before tasks start   */
+//   ALL FIGURE CAPTIONs SHOULD BE IN A SMALLER FONT SIZE.

 3.2 Item
   The Item Manager module oversees the movement and tracking of all items within the system.
 Like the Agent Manager module, it utilizes a list-based system to manage many items effectively.
 Before each task, an empty list is generated, and all items are registered.
 Individual items are retrieved from the list throughout the task, and their status is updated accordingly.
   Before defining this module's functions, the constructor initializes the item list.
 If the initial list is provided, it copies that list.
 Otherwise, it initializes an empty list.
 By default, an empty item list is established firstly to facilitate the control of item transportation by adding and removing items.
 The module encompasses three distinct functions: